MelanieLinares/portfolio-new/site/content/post/stayonline-eu.md

 <div class="newcontent">

   ## Team exploration and planning for a MVP release
   Stay Online brought me onto the EU launch team due to my familiarity with the U.S. website and my experience with responsive development.
-I co-led a discovery session to explore eCommerce requirements, limitations, and internationalization needs.
+I co-led a discovery session to explore eCommerce requirements, limitations, and internationalization needs with outside sales representatives.

   ### Why internationalization?
   Stay Online needed an EU location for shipping but you might ask, why did they need a new website?
   - easy localization for target audience culture, region, language
-  - coding process allows for translation easily
+  - coding process that allows for translation

   <div>